 Medinillas appreciate acidic soil conditions, although the coral medinilla is somewhat more tolerant of alkaline conditions than other varieties.
-All medinillas grow best in dappled shade; direct sun can scorch the leaves.
+All medinillas grow best in dappled shade; direct sun will scorch the leaves or cause leaf drop.
 Consider the medinilla's habitat: as it grows nestled in the lower branches of large trees in the jungle, it receives dappled sunlight; you should provide similar conditions.

 You can grow medinilla plants as houseplants, but many find that they make better patio or greenhouse specimens due to their humidity requirements.
 If nothing else, giving your medinilla a summer vacation in a partially sunny spot outdoors will increase its vigor.
 An added bonus to medinillas growing outdoors is their appeal to birds, bees, and butterflies.